-As of September 30, 2023, none of the Company's marketable securities were in an unrealized loss position.
-The Company determined that it did have the ability and intent to hold all marketable securities that have been in a continuous loss position, if any, until maturity or recovery, thus there has been no recognition of any other-than-temporary impairment in the three- and nine-months ended September 30, 2023.
+As of March 31, 2023, some of the Company's marketable securities were in an unrealized loss position.
+The Company determined that it did have the ability and intent to hold all marketable securities that have been in a continuous loss position until maturity or recovery, thus there has been no recognition of any other-than-temporary impairment in the three-months ended March 31, 2023.